The Ascend Structured Data Lake is a way to retrieve the records from any Component in Ascend as Snappy-compressed Parquet files.

 [default]profile with Amazon AWS S3 server.
 In this example, we set up a profile called

-The Ascend SDL S3 endpoint must be accessed using Virtual-Hosted Style Requests.
+~/.aws/config.
+The Ascend S3 endpoint must be accessed using Virtual-Hosted Style Requests.

 [profile trial] source_profile = trial s3 = addressing_style = virtual